p-net Profinet device stack¶

 Limitations or not yet implemented:

-Only a single Ethernet interface (no media redundancy)
+Only a single Ethernet port (no media redundancy)

 No startup mode legacy